Blake Shelton: Personal life

 Stefani and Shelton have collaborated on music numerous times since becoming a couple.
 In 2015, the musicians co-wrote the song "Go Ahead and Break My Heart" as they navigated the beginning of their relationship.
 The duet was featured on Shelton's 2016 album, If I'm Honest.
-In 2020, their duets "Nobody But You" and "Happy Anywhere" both reached No. 1 on the Billboard US Country Airplay chart.
+In 2020, their duets "Nobody But You" and "Happy Anywhere" both reached number one on the Billboard US Country Airplay chart.
 They also collaborated on the song "You Make It Feel Like Christmas," featured on Stefani's 2017 holiday album of the same name.

 In a January 2020 interview with Gayle King, Shelton said about Stefani: "You think you know what love is, and for me, I didn't until she came into my life."
 On October 27, 2020, Shelton and Stefani announced their engagement after five years of dating.
 The couple later shared more details, including that Shelton proposed to Stefani in front of her three children and other family members at a chapel on his property in Oklahoma.
 They married in that same chapel on July 3, 2021.

 Through his marriage to Stefani, Shelton has three stepsons.
 In an interview with the Country Radio Seminar in March 2022, Shelton spoke positively about his role as a stepfather, stating, "Every day I've fallen in love with the boys as much as I do with Gwen."

 In 2015, Forbes estimated Shelton's annual income at $28.5 million.

 On June 6, 2017, HLN aired a special called Our Journeys Home, in which Shelton and HLN Morning Express host Robin Meade were revealed to be fourth cousins.

 On October 12, 2019, Shelton officiated at the wedding of Trace Adkins and Canadian actress Victoria Pratt in New Orleans, Louisiana.